nadeemlab/SPT/notes/modularization_plan.md

 - [DONE] (test_data) Slim this down to only a modest sized dataset with the most updated formatting.
 - (workflow) Review, especially environment for moving to a more general purpose module.
 - [DONE] (workflow) Move part of current "source file parsing" into db module as an interface.
-- (workflow) Move part of current "source file parsing" into own submodule out of workflows/environment.
+- [DONE] (workflow) Move part of current "source file parsing" into own submodule out of workflows/environment.
-- (workflow) Move part of current "source file parsing" into scheme management stuff in db submodule.
+- [DONE] (workflow) Move part of current "source file parsing" into schema management stuff in db submodule.
 - [POSTPONE] (workflow) Use more modular dichotomization from gist.
 Also fully implement it in workflows, i.e. checking if positivity column missing, add if intensity can be found.
 - (workflow) Bring templates together.
 - [SKIP] (workflow) Possibly put nextflow into the container?
 To support a single-core use case.